 It’s now easier than ever to finally explore the myriad of cultural wonders and breathtaking landscapes that make Cambodia so special.

-Honeymooners who seek an adventure that goes further than the run-of-the-mill sunbathing session will fall in love with Cambodia.
 A honeymoon in Cambodia can be anything you want it to be, whether it’s an all-inclusive romantic hideaway tucked within the verdant rainforest or a luxury holiday just around the corner from Angkor Wat, you’re guaranteed an experience that is both romantic and unforgettable.
-Family holidays are more then catered for as well, with all-inclusive 5-star resorts boasting huge swimming pools, exciting kids clubs and inspirational tours that all offer solace to those who don’t want to leave anything to chance.
+Family holidays in Cambodia are more then catered for as well, with all-inclusive, 5-star resorts boasting huge swimming pools, exciting kids clubs and inspirational tours that all offer solace to those who don’t want to leave anything to chance.

 Cambodia experiences warm weather throughout the entire year, and peak travel is between November and March when the climate is dry and hot.
 If you prefer to avoid the crowds, visit between May and October when it’s technically the rainy season, but downpours are often brief and days are still blessed with plenty of sunshine.

 A visit to Cambodia is incomplete without spending at least one day exploring the vast, ancient ruins and crumbling temples of the incredible Angkor Wat.

 Known affectionately as the ‘Seventh Wonder of the World’, Angkor Wat is an absolutely magnificent monument that houses vast galleries, bas-reliefs, soaring spires, ancient temples and so much more.
 Spend a day wondering through it’s winding paths and you’ll feel like you’ve jumped back in time or onto a movie set.
 Arrive at sunrise for the most incredible views of sun rising behind Angkor Wat, or opt for a quad bike tour for a thrill ride!